Today we’re discussing online teacher professional development. But why?

 Educational Tool Name: ASCD

-Purpose/Function of Education Tool: A vast professional development resource for instruction and leadership skills and strategies.
+Purpose/Function of Education Tool: A vast online teacher professional development resource for instruction and leadership skills and strategies.
 Resources, information, and books are available for nearly any education-related topic.

 Educational Tool Name: 2 Peas and a Dog: Middle School Teaching Resources